ChickenProp/chickenprop.github.com/drafts/cliffs-notes-pttlos-part-2.md

     $$ p(A_1 + \ldots + A_n|B) = \sum_{i=1}^n p(A_i|B) = 1. $$

-We now see that if $B$ is indifferent between the `$A_i$` - that is, if anything $B$ says about one, it says about the others, so that the robot has no reason to prefer one over the other - then all the `$A_i$` must be equal.
+We now see that if $B$ is indifferent between the `$A_i$` - that is, if anything $B$ says about one, it says about the others, so that the robot has no reason to prefer one over the others - then all the `$A_i$` must be equal.
 (This seems intuitively obvious, but Jaynes warns us to avoid intuition, and constructs an actual argument.)
 Thus,

     $$ p(A_i | B) = { 1 \over n } $$